e05bf027/md-work-on-ml-for-proning/README.md

 ## Dataset used for ML

 The data is gathered from Metavision, the Electronic Health Record (EHR) system used in the ICU of UHG using the ‘Metavision Query Wizard’.
-The query designed for this particular purpose captured all 'verified' data (i.e. confirmed as accurate at least hourly by nursing or laboratory staff) on the system in the areas of:
+The query designed for this particular purpose captured all 'verified' data (i.e. confirmed as accurate, at least hourly, by nursing, laboratory staff, or calibrated and maintained equipment) on the system in the areas of:

 - patient positioning
 - ventilator settings